Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Security analysis

-where $\hat{\rho}^Z$ is the $Z$-basis state sent by the source given in Eq.~\eqref{Eq::Zsource}; hence $Q_{*,0}$ is given by the product of the probability of receiving a vacuum-state in the $Z$-basis rounds and a post-selection-related integration factor.
-Note that the former value is independent of the post-selection. \end{itemize} \end{widetext}
+and $\hat{\rho}^Z$ is the $Z$-basis state sent by the source given in \eqref{Eq::Zsource}; hence $Q_{*,0}$ is given by the product of the probability of receiving a vacuum-state in the $Z$-basis rounds and a post-selection-related integration factor.
+Note that the former value is independent of the post-selection.